marekjm/viuavm/README.markdown

 Viua is a runtime environment focused on reliability, predictability, and concurrency.
 It is suitable for long-running software like servers, message queues, and system daemons.

-It ships with are assembler, static analyser, and a kernel.
+The VM is able to fully utilise all cores of the CPU it's running on (tested on a system with 8 hardware threads) so can generate high CPU loads, but is relatively light on RAM and should not contain any memory leaks (all runtime tests are run under Valgrind to ensure this).

 The virtual machine is covered by ~380 tests to provide safety, and guard against possible regressions.
+It ships with an assembler, and a static analyser, but does not provide any higher-level language compiler.

 ----